Learn about the laws governing businesses in NSW that sell and produce food, how to comply with these laws and the serious consequences if you don't.

 4. Food Act Offences

-When you complete training with AIFS, we'll provide you with a NSW Food Safety Supervisor Certificate on behalf of the NSW Food Authority.This must be displayed in the food business.NSW RecertificationOnce you receive your Food Safety Supervisor qualification, the certificate is valid for 5 years from the date of issue.If your certificate is due to expire you'll need to complete the NSW Recertification course to receive recertification issued by the NSW Food Authority.Food businesses have 30 working days to ensure their appointed Food Safety Supervisor renews their training and obtains a new Food Safety Supervisor certification.
+When you complete training with AIFS, we'll provide you with a NSW Food Safety Supervisor Certificate (FSS) on behalf of the NSW Food Authority.This must be displayed in the food business.NSW RecertificationOnce you receive your Food Safety Supervisor qualification, the NSW FSS Certificate is valid for 5 years from the date of issue.If your NSW FSS Certificate is due to expire you'll need to complete the NSW Recertification course to receive recertification issued by the NSW Food Authority.Food businesses have 30 working days to ensure their appointed Food Safety Supervisor renews their training and obtains a new Food Safety Supervisor certification.

 Federal & local laws and requirements